 No hemp brand can ethically claim to diagnose, treat, cure, or prevent diseases.

 A full spectrum CBD product is likely your best bet if you're looking for a natural compound to support a night of restful sleep.
-Or you can look for a full-spectrum CBD oil that's enhanced with higher levels of naturally derived CBN.
+Or you can look for a full-spectrum cannabis plant CBD oil that's enhanced with higher levels of naturally derived CBN.

 As a general good practice, always refer to the company's certificate of analysis from an independent lab to ensure that the product contains what's advertised and safe for use.
 If a product sounds too good to be true, it probably is.

 Full spectrum CBD extracts contain CBN, up to 0.3% THC, and traces of minor cannabinoids such as CBG and CBC.
 If you're avoiding THC altogether, broad spectrum CBD extracts still contain a wide range of cannabinoids to leverage the entourage effect.

 For more articles like this to learn about Nurogan CBN isolate brands and other hemp compounds, be sure to check out our blog.